alexsandro-santos/3DNA/README.md

 ## Code:
 In order to solve this problem we applied to different algorithms: Recuit simulé and a Genetic Algorithm, its implementation can be visited in the respective python files genetic_algorithm.py, recuit_simule.py.
 Some minor changes were done in RotTable and Traj3D, we added new methods to facilitate the calculation of our objective function (The distance between start and end-point), and the access and exportation of the tables that we worked on.

-### Initialization and Changing the parameters of algorithm
+### Initialization and Changing the parameters of the Algorithms:

 On the other hand the genetic algorithm was implemented as a class <code> GeneticAlgorithm() <\code>, it takes the following parameters in order: population size, table of rotations, mutation rate (between 0 and 1), a genetic sequence and a traject.
-The default parameters can be changed on the __main__.py file.
+The default parameters can be changed on the lines 14 and 15 of the __main__.py file, in the section Paramters for Genetic Algorithm.

 ### Exécution
-<code>python -m dna < filepath to data > < algorithm choice ><\code>
+<code>python -m dna < algorithm choice > < filepath to data > <\code>

 Where the data can be plasmid_8k.fasta or plasmid_180k.fasta.
 And the algorithm choice can be <code> 1 <\code> for Recuit simulé or <code> 2 <\code> for the genetic algorithm.